Christian Theoharous

-Christian Theoharous (Κρίστιαν Θεοχάρους, /el/; born 6 December 1999) is an Australian professional footballer who plays as a winger for A-League Men club Central Coast Mariners.
+Christian Theoharous (Κρίστιαν Θεοχάρους, /el/; born 6 December 1999) is an Australian professional footballer who plays as a winger for NPL Victoria club Heidelberg United.

 Early life

 Theoharous was born in Melbourne, Victoria to a Cypriot father and Australian mother of Greek descent.
 His father, Andrew Theoharous, was born in Pegeia, Cyprus and was a former footballer in the National Soccer League for Marconi and later for Bentleigh Greens, whom he captained for a decade.
 Like his father, Theoharous joined Bentleigh Greens at the age of six before eventually moving to the Victoria National Training Centre (FFV NTC).

 Club career

 Melbourne Victory

 On 27 February 2017, Theoharous signed with Melbourne Victory FC as a scholarship player, after having been part of the Victory's youth team since 2014.

 Theoharous made his Victory debut in 2017 as an 83rd minute substitute for Daniel Georgievski in a 1–0 loss to Brisbane Roar.
 Theoharous scored his debut first team goal for the Victory against the Central Coast Mariners on 18 March 2018.

 Despite becoming a regular first-team player in the 2017–18 season, he missed Victory's victorious Grand Final finish to the season after getting injured in the semi-final.